 Sort Your Stockpile of Stuff

 According to the U.S. Department of Energy, 25 percent of homeowners with a two-car garage don’t use it for their car, and 32 percent use it to house just one vehicle.
 While some homeowners convert their garage into a man cave, game room or bedroom, most use it as the dumping ground for stuff.
+However, over time they might find that their garage is stuffed to the brim with unwanted and unused objects, and they need an alternative form of storage space.
+Luckily there are storage buildings that might be perfect for backyard storage, all they have to do is start the task of cleaning out the garage.
 If you want a tidy garage, first you have to tackle the mountain of possessions built up over time.
 The value of a cleaning schedule should not be overlooked.
 For a start, if you have possessions that you don’t want to get rid of but aren’t really appropriate for the garage, is there anywhere else you can store them?
 Do you have an attic or a shed you could shift some stuff into?
 If not, you could consider looking at some quality sheds here, in order to store the things you want to keep.